Gartcosh, Glenboig and Moodiesburn (ward)

-It was created in 2017 following a national boundary review that recommended increased representation for the area overall – this led to the eastern third of the Strathkelvin ward and the northern half of the Coatbridge North and Glenboig ward being merged to cover the settlements of Gartcosh, Glenboig and Moodiesburn, returning three councillors (the existing wards were renamed Stepps, Chryston and Muirhead and Coatbridge North respectively).
+It was created in 2017 following a national boundary review that recommended increased representation for the area overall The review led to the eastern third of the Strathkelvin ward and the northern half of the Coatbridge North and Glenboig ward being merged to cover the settlements of Gartcosh, Glenboig and Moodiesburn, returning three councillors.

+(The existing wards were renamed Stepps, Chryston and Muirhead and Coatbridge North respectively).